microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 ### Configure OKTA

 1. Sign up for an [OKTA developer account](https://developer.okta.com/signup/)
-2. Sign in to the OKTA admin dashboard at **https://{your domain}-admin.okta.com/** and create a new application with the following details.
+2. Sign in to the OKTA admin dashboard at **https://{your domain}-admin.okta.com/** and create a new app integration with the following details.

 | Application Property   | Value                                                               |